Rare (Selena Gomez song)

 "Rare" is a song by American singer Selena Gomez from her third studio album of the same name (2020).
-It was released alongside the album as the third and final single off of its standard edition on January 10, 2020, by Interscope Records.
+It was released alongside the album as the second and final single of the standard edition on January 10, 2020, by Interscope Records.
 The track was written by Gomez, Madison Love, Brett McLaughlin and its producers Sir Nolan and Simon Says.
 "Rare" is a pop and electropop song with lyrics exuding self-love and individuality.
 It peaked at number 30 on the US Billboard Hot 100.
 "Rare" was ranked as the 12th best song of the first half of 2020 by Billboard.

 Background

 "Rare" was developed in a writing session with producer Sir Nolan and songwriters Madison Love and Brett McLaughlin.
-The song was initially written for Gomez, however she declined, and the song was recorded by other artists.
-In 2018, Selena wanted the song for the album and received it through her label’s A&R. According to Nolan, Gomez added melodies and ad-libs to make it fit her perspective.
+The song was initially written for Gomez, however she declined, and the song was recorded by other artists such as Madison Beer and Charli XCX.
+In 2018, Selena wanted the song for the album and received it through her label's A&R. According to Nolan, Gomez added melodies and ad-libs to make it fit her perspective.
 Producer Simon Says co-produced "Rare" with Nolan stating: "Simon and I went through her vocal takes a million times, comped them, Melodyned them, and went over the timing a trillion times.
 When it's an artist this big, you don't want to take any risks."

 The song was revealed in an Instagram Live by Gomez on August 15, 2018.
 Later that day, co-writer McLaughlin confirmed his involvement in the song.
 Gomez teased the song's lyrics in an interview with Elle in September 2018.
 The song was then teased in the Rare album trailer.